dreamportdev/Osdev-Notes/99_Appendices/D_Nasm.md

 }
 ```

-First thing is to let the compiler know that we want to reference an external function using, and then just before calling the function, add the instruction cld.
+First thing is to let the compiler know that we want to reference an external function using `extern`, and then just before calling the function, add the instruction cld.

 Here an example: